Stankim/Cp1-Office-Space-Allocation/README.md

 A room can be allocated **ONLY** to a staff or a fellow at Andela.
 Staff cannot be allocated living spaces.
  Fellows have a choice to choose a living space or not.

+>The project is done in fulfillment of the Andela 21 project 2017

 ## 1 Installation